Medical Massage Therapy Career Path & Outlook — Pros and Cons …

 “Over the last 25 years, the number of massage schools has grown to approximately 1,600 schools.
-The 2008 market collapse and resulting recession have had a dramatic affect on all massage school programs.
-Whether sole proprietor, career training institute or corporate-owned school, enrollments have dropped significantly. […]”
+The 2008 market collapse and resulting recession have had a dramatic effect on all massage school programs.
+Whether sole proprietor, career training institute, or corporate-owned school, enrollments have dropped significantly. […]”

 This is an example of how “financialization” can destroy an industry, and often does.
 Especially if it’s on the way to commoditization!
 Commoditization plus Financialization can lead to some very BIG problems, especially when those pesky Laws of Supply & Demand enter the picture.

-This article in Massage Today, an on-line publication, written by Ralph, appeared way back in 2008.
+An article in Massage Today, an online publication, written by Ralph, appeared way back in 2008.
 Quoting the opening paragraph …

 “The backlash against our profession has finally begun.
 I was asked by a resort spa to do special medical massage training for its staff.
 In the conversation, the spa manager confided that it is getting harder to sell massages to guests.
 The reason he gave was that guests have received too many lousy massages at resorts and spas.
 They have either been injured or received a less-than-relaxing rubdown that did not help them at all, so they have written off massage.
 Therefore, these affluent guests, who can afford our services out-of-pocket, are writing off our profession as worthless, or worse, dangerous.
 This is the beginning of the backlash against the massage profession.
 I am surprised it has taken so long.”